›You are hereHome›New England & Canadian Maritimes Overview

 New England & Canadian Maritimes SummaryAdd to Shortlist

-Arrive in Boston, a forward-thinking, energetic city with a rich academic and cultural heritage.
-Leave the city behind and make tracks for Maine’s remote Baxter State Park, located at the Northern end of the Appalachian Mountains and a great place to jump in a canoe or enjoy a scenic flight over Mt Kadahdin – Maine’s highest peak.
+Meet your new travel gang this morning before leaving Boston behind and making tracks for Maine’s remote Baxter State Park.
+Located at the northern end of the Appalachian Mountains, this is a great place to jump in a canoe or enjoy a scenic flight over Mt Kadahdin – Maine’s highest peak.

 Cross into Canada and be fascinated by the shifting tides of Fundy National Park, a peculiar mix of tidal flats and conifer-covered highlands.
 Embark on a relaxed hike and keep an eye out for moose, deer, racoons, coyotes and even the elusive black bear.